kvanhemmen/possessionvalue/README.md

   - All the PV data is ultimately aggregated, for me at least, in Tableau.
 So without aggregation this dataset could get wonky!
 You've been forewarned!
   - Again, what you find in this repo is a work in progress.
 Cheers.

+Housekeeping:
+  - Datacrape for PV is for retrieving event data that will later be used to attribute PV to events, players, and teams
+  - Cleaning xy data is for getting the event data cleaned up and applying PV values to said events, as I saw fit